 If func is of type Any, or of an object type that has no call or construct signatures but is a subtype of the Function interface, the call is an untyped function call.
 In an untyped function call no type arguments are permitted, argument expressions can be of any type and number, no contextual types are provided for the argument expressions, and the result is always of type Any.

-If func's apparent type (section 3.8.1) is a function type, the call is a typed function call.
+If func has apparent call signatures (section 3.10.1) the call is a typed function call.
 TypeScript employs overload resolution in typed function calls in order to support functions with multiple call signatures.
 Furthermore, TypeScript may perform type argument inference to automatically determine type arguments in generic function calls.

 Overload Resolution